The German military base

 A historic site without equal on the Atlantic coast

-To defend the Antioch channel and protect the port of La Rochelle and La Pallice submarine base, the German army built a vast network of blockhouses and bunkers on the beaches, cliffs and dunes of the island, including two powerful artillery batteries in Ars-en-Ré.
-Built between 1942 and 1944, the army (Heer) controlled the Kora battery and the navy (Kriegsmarine) the Karola battery.
-Known for its imposing observation tower, the site is one of the most important defensive works on the Atlantic coast south of the Loire, from the Vendée to Bordeaux.
+To defend the Pertuis d'Antioche and protect the port of La Rochelle and the submarine base at La Pallice, the German army built a vast network of blockhouses and bunkers on the beaches, cliffs and back dunes of the Île de Ré, including two powerful artillery batteries at Ars-en-Ré.
+Built between 1942 and 1944, the Kora battery belonged to the army (Heer) and the Karola battery to the navy (Kriegsmarine).
+Known for its imposing observation tower, the site is one of the most important defensive works on the Atlantic coast south of the Loire, from Vendée to Bordeaux.

 Considerable firepower

-Originally equipped with a gigantic telemeter and protected by an armoured steel cap, the impressive concrete tower known as the “Karola Tower” rises to six levels and 23m in height, 7m of which is underground.
-It controlled the Karola Battery, armed with two turrets of 203 mm guns from the former heavy cruiser Seydlitz; and the Kora Battery, with four 200 mm guns with a range of 37 kilometres, capable of firing in all directions.
-Another coastal battery, named Kathe, occupied by the Navy, provided anti-aircraft defence.
-In addition, a radar (Fumo type) could locate naval targets extremely accurately within a 60 km radius.
-Abandoned by the Germans on 8 May 1945, the date of the Reich’s surrender, the Ars-en-Ré cannons were fired only once, in August 1944, but were never attacked or bombed.
-The site has been classified as a historical monument since 2004.
+Originally equipped with a gigantic telemeter and protected by an armoured steel cap, the impressive concrete tower known as the "Karola Tower" rises to six levels and 23 m in height, including 7 m underground.
+The tower commanded the Karola battery, armed with two turrets of 203 mm guns from the former Seydlitz heavy cruiser, and the Kora battery, equipped with four 200 mm guns with a range of 37 kilometers, capable of firing in all directions.
+Another coastal battery, named Kathe, occupied by the navy, provided anti-aircraft defense.
+In addition, a Fumo radar could pinpoint naval targets 60 km away with extreme accuracy.
+Abandoned by the Germans on May 8, 1945, the date of the Reich's surrender, the Ars-en-Ré guns fired only once, in August 1944, but were never attacked or bombed.
+The site has been listed as a historic monument since 2004.

 A city lost in the forest

-Hidden in the forest of Ars-en-Ré, the military base of Kora-Karola lived and functioned like a village, with numerous wooden and concrete buildings housing up to four hundred soldiers, and also kitchens, an infirmary, chaplaincy, stable, a postal service, garages, and even a theatre.
+Hidden away in the Ars-en-Ré forest, the Kora-Karola military base lives and works like a village, with numerous wooden and concrete buildings to house up to four hundred soldiers, as well as kitchens, an infirmary, a chaplaincy, a stable, a postal service, garages, and even a theater for evening shows.
 The condition of these facilities has deteriorated over the years, but many traces are still visible on the ground.